Hedwie/Learning-this-sh-t/README.md

 # Learning-this-sh-t part uno
 I'm trying my best
-Okay I'm supposed to make an edit to learn to commit changes
+I'm supposed to make an edit to learn to commit changes